Tuan, Queensland: Education

 There are no schools in Tuan.
-The nearest government primary schools are in Maryborough and its suburbs.
-The nearest government secondary school is in Maryborough.
+The nearest government primary school is Granville State School in Granville to the north-west.
+The nearest government secondary school is Maryborough State High School in Maryborough, also to the north-west.

 Amenities

-There is two boat ramps with a floating walkway between them in Bottlebrush Drive on the north bank of Big Tuan Creek.
-It is managed by the Fraser Coast Regional Council.
+There are two boat ramps with a floating walkway between them in Bottlebrush Drive on the north bank of Big Tuan Creek.
+They are managed by the Fraser Coast Regional Council.

 The Tuan foreshore park is on the junction of Turton Street and the Esplanade.
 It offers picnic and playground facilities.